rbertolusso/intubate/README.md

 How can `intuEnv` be used?

-Suppose that we want, instead of displaying the results of interfaced functions, save the objects returned by them.
-One strategy (the other is using `intuBags`) is to save the results to `intuEnv`.
+Suppose that we want, instead of, or in addition to, displaying the results of interfaced functions, save the objects returned by them.
+One strategy is to save the results to `intuEnv` (the other is using `intuBags`).

 #### How to save to `intuEnv`?